Lew Watts

 Llewellyn Watts III (1922–2003) was a baseball player and coach in the United States.
 He played professionally as a pitcher for the St. Louis Browns organization and wrote a book titled The Fine Art of Baseball that was published in 1964.

 Watts completed two seasons of play in the minor leagues before pitching for the Browns.
 He later became a baseball coach, and teacher.
 He was coach and mentor to Major League players Erik Hanson and Brian Meyer.

 Before playing baseball professionally, Watts served aboard the USS Rich (DE-695) during World War II for the United States Navy.

+Watts was a teacher and baseball coach at The Peddie School and later The Hun School.